Battle of Mataquito: Overview

 In early 1557, following the defeat and retreat of Lautaro after the Battle of Peteroa, Francisco de Villagra felt strong enough to gather a strong force of soldiers and march south to aid the remaining cities against the Mapuche besetting them.
 Discovering that the city of Santiago was now relatively unprotected, Lautaro evaded the army of Villagra, letting them pass to the south.
 He soon marched again on Santiago, gathering a new army of 6,000 men joined by allies under Panigualgo, raising its strength to 10,000 men.
 However once the army reached the banks of the Mataquito River, Lautaro's treatment of the local Indians in a manner similar to that of the Spaniards had created many enemies, and after a quarrel with his ally over this mistreatment, most of the allies and many of the Mapuche refused to follow him.
 He moved over a league up river from Lora and established himself in a fortified camp in a place called Mataquito.

-Villagra became aware that the location of the camp had been betrayed by local Indians previously abused by Lautaro.
-Villagra sent word to Juan Godíñez near Santiago to meet him as he hurriedly returned from the south with seventy men.
+De Villagra became aware that the location of the camp had been betrayed by local Indians previously abused by Lautaro.
+De Villagra sent word to Juan Godíñez near Santiago to meet him as he hurriedly returned from the south with seventy men.
 The Spanish forces met at a location in the province of Gualemo three leagues from Lautaro's camp, without Lautaro being warned by the local Indians.
 The unified force of Francisco de Villagra and Juan Godíñez came to 120 men, with 57 horsemen (including Pedro Mariño de Lobera), five arcabuzeros, and more than four hundred yanakuna, made a surprise night march over the hills of Caune, to the one overlooking Lautaro's camp, on the shore of the Mataquito River.
-Villagra sent a body of Spanish infantry (including Alonso López de la Eaigada) with arquebus or swords and shields into the carrizal under Gabriel de Villagra.
+De Villagra sent a body of Spanish infantry (including Alonso López de la Eaigada) with arquebus or swords and shields into the carrizal under Gabriel de Villagra.

-At dawn Villagra made his surprise attack on the camp.
-The infantry burst into the fortress while Juan Godíñez and Villagra led the charge of the cavalry down the hill against the fortress with their Indian allies in advance.
+At dawn de Villagra made his surprise attack on the camp.
+The infantry burst into the fortress while Juan Godíñez and de Villagra led the charge of the cavalry down the hill against the fortress with their Indian allies in advance.
 In the beginning of the battle they killed Lautaro, coming out of the doorway of his ruca.
 When the Spaniards shouted Lautaro was dead, the allied warriors from Itata, Ñuble, and Renoguelen fled any way they could, leaving only Lautaro's Mapuche fighting a six-hour battle, putting up a stubborn resistance despite the death of their leader.
 At the end of the battle Lautaro and from 250 to 500 Mapuche were killed, while the Spaniards lost Juan de Villagra and over half of their yanacona killed or wounded along with many of the Spaniards' horses.
 Lautaro's head was then taken and displayed in the main plaza of Santiago.